kingkelv20/Electronic-Medical-Record--EMR/README.md

 Introduction
 ==============
-AGIMOGIM EMR is a enterprise web-based application which covers all day to day aspects of Hospital management end to end.
+SUREHEALTH EMR is a enterprise web-based application which covers all day to day aspects of Hospital management end to end.
 Its currently trying build .

-Modules in AGIMOGIM EMR
+Modules in SUREHEALTH EMR
 ==============
 It has around 40 modules and below are important ones listed.